 On the east coast, wild horses reside on coastal islands from Maryland to Georgia.
-The most famous of these horses are the ponies (smaller horses) that reside on the neighboring islands of Assateague a safe distance.
-To make sure the population doesn't get out of control, there's an annual wild pony round up called the Chincoteague Island Pony Swim.
-Each year professionals round up some of the younger ponies and swim them across the Assateague Channel during low tide (it only takes the ponies about three minutes to swim across the channel).
-Afterwards, people can purchase these ponies in an auction and take them home.
+The most famous of these horses are actually ponies (smaller horses).
+They reside on the neighboring islands of doesn't get out of control, there's an annual wild pony round up called the Chincoteague Island Pony Swim.
+Each year professional wranglers round up some of the younger ponies and swim them across the Assateague Channel during low tide.
+It only takes the ponies about three minutes to swim across the channel.
+Afterwards, people can purchase these ponies in an auction.

-(Maryland) and Chincoteague (Virginia).
+Assateague (Maryland) and Chincoteague (Virginia).
 Both islands are largely made up of national park areas and you are allowed to camp there if you like.
-Campers often set up their tents along the beach and can watch the wild ponies roam from
+Campers often set up their tents along the beach and can watch the wild ponies roam from a safe distance.
+To make sure the population